 You will often find it in the health questionnaire asked this way:

-- Do you have, been told or been treated for, or been advised to receive treatment or medication for COPD or lung disease?
+- Have you been told or been treated for or advised to receive treatment or medication for COPD or lung disease?

 The insurance carriers want to know if you have emphysema.
-They will not ask any details about how mild or severe your condition is.
+They will not ask for any details about your condition’s mild or severe.

 There are Emphysema medications they are on the lookout for.
 If these medications show in your prescription history, you will be classified as a person with emphysema.